CAST Distinguished Visiting Artists

 The Dasha Zhukova Distinguished Visiting Artist Program is open to creators from across the disciplines of art, architecture, and design.

-The Andrew W. Mellon Foundation Distinguished Visiting Artist Program is open to creators from any performing arts discipline.
+The Koerner Distinguished Visiting Artist Program is open to creators from any performing arts discipline.

 Distinguished Visiting Artist appointments are designed to advance pre-existing collaborations between external artists and MIT that would benefit from further development and longer duration.
 Proof of concept for an ongoing project with MIT, or previous collaborations with MIT faculty, departments, labs, or centers that hold promise for developing new artistic work is a prerequisite.